Season 1, episode 3: “Kill Me Now”

 RICHARD: Any particular place you’d like to go?

 MICHEL: I was attacked by a band of swans in the Luxembourg Gardens when I was a boy.
-No one forgets that.

-LORELAI: Oh no. Not being attacked by a band of swans.
-Was it an all-boy band, kind of a scary, feathery NSYNC kind of fiasco?
+LORELAI: Oh, no. Not being attacked by a band of swans.
+Was it an all-boy band?
+Kind of a scary, feathery NSYNC kind of fiasco?

 DRELLA: Hey, Pepé Le Pew, you wanna give me a hand with this?